youshido-php/ApiImages/README.md

 ```

 Mutation assumes that request content-type is `multipart/form-data` and include image data in field that is passed as argument `field`.
-Also bundle provides 'ImageField' to use in your API like this:
+Also bundle provides `ImageField` to use in your API like this:
 ``` graphql
 {
   me {